CLINIC COURSE DESCRIPTIONS & REGISTRATION

 Advising for-profit and non-profit enterprises on a diverse array of challenges common to launching, operating and growing sustainable businesses

 With supervision from faculty, student attorneys in the Clinic for Entrepreneurship (CFLE) represent community enterprises, new and small businesses, and nonprofits on a diverse array of legal challenges common to launching, operating, and growing sustainable businesses.
+Consistent with the mission of Villanova’s Clinical Program, the CFLE represents entrepreneurial clients whose organizational model involves community -driven change, and promotes democratic decision making, sustainability in neighborhoods, and social, economic, and racial equity.

 Student attorneys can expect to use a transactional legal acumen to assist clients on entity choice and formation; draft and review contracts on their behalf; structure relationships with stakeholders and workers within an organization; advise on options for worker ownership; navigate land use paradigms; counsel on preliminary considerations regarding the utility of intellectual property protections; and maintain regulatory compliance, among other things.

 In addition to client representation, students partner with community organizations and examine how lawyers can support community empowerment through transactional law.
 The clinic does not litigate on behalf of its clients.
+Twice-weekly seminars will expose students to essential concepts, perspectives, and skills that transactional lawyer should understand and possess.

+Seminars are not designed to teach the substantive law; students will primarily educate themselves about the substantive law in the process of representing their clients (as they would in practice).
 All students will be expected to attend pre-class orientation conducted in the week prior to the official commencement of the semester.
 In addition to seminar, students also attend, weekly hour-long supervisory meetings with clinic faculty throughout the semester.
-More details are provided during clinic registration.

-Faculty: Assistant Professor Komal Vaidya
+Faculty: Associate Professor Komal Vaidya

 Credit Hours: Six